SRC offering meat processing for holidays

 Persons have up to December 8 to submit cuts of red meat and poultry to the entity's smoked meat facility located at Hope Gardens, St Andrew.

-“We are closing off our operations a little early to ensure that all of our clients’ submissions can be prepared in time for the holidays,” acting manager for the Process Development Division of the SRC, Annaliese Aiken Min, said.
+“We are closing off our operations a little early to ensure that all of our clients' submissions can be prepared in time for the holidays,” Acting Manager for the Process Development Division of the SRC, Annaliese Aiken Min, tells JIS News.

 As a Hazard Analysis Critical Control Point (HACCP)-certified entity, Aiken Min is assuring the public that the meats are prepared safely by experts at the SRC, and in keeping with international standards.